Canadian soccer league system: Professional (tier 1)

-Pro-am (division 3)
+Pro-am (tier 3)

 Pro-am (or semi-pro) soccer competitions in Canada are regionally-based due to its large geography and dispersed pockets of population.
 Teams playing in pro-am leagues are permitted to be composed of professional and amateur players.
-There are three of such leagues in Canada: League1 Ontario (L1O); the Première ligue de soccer du Québec (PLSQ); and League1 British Columbia (L1BC).
-They are based in the provinces of Ontario, Quebec and British Columbia, respectively, and are sanctioned by their relevant provincial soccer associations.
-There are 42 sanctioned teams playing in these leagues.
-These three leagues belong to the parent organization League1 Canada which was founded in 2022.
+There are four of such leagues in Canada: League1 Alberta (L1AB); League1 British Columbia (L1BC); League1 Ontario (L1O); and Ligue1 Québec (L1Q).
+They are based in the provinces of Alberta, British Columbia, Ontario, and Quebec respectively, and are sanctioned by their relevant provincial soccer associations.
+There are more than 40 sanctioned teams playing in these leagues.
+These four leagues belong to the parent organization League1 Canada which was founded in 2022.

 The PLSQ was founded as a semi-pro league in 2012 and is sanctioned by Soccer Quebec.
 The league includes a team from Eastern Ontario, who compete with special permission from the CSA.

-Following the release of "The Easton Report" in 2013, the CSA set out to create a Division 3 semi-pro structure divided by region, similar to the major junior hockey leagues in Canada, with regional champions competing in a national tournament.
+Following the release of The Easton Report in 2013, the CSA set out to create a Division 3 semi-pro structure divided by region, similar to the major junior hockey leagues in Canada, with regional champions competing in a national tournament.
 In November 2013, the Ontario Soccer Association announced the sanction of League1 Ontario as part of this new structure.

 On October 5, 2021, BC Soccer announced the establishment of League1 British Columbia as the nation's third regional pro-am soccer league.
 The league began play in May 2022 with seven clubs.

 In 2022, Toronto FC II and Whitecaps FC 2 began play in MLS Next Pro, a USSF-sanctioned division 3 league.
 Both Canadian clubs are members of the CSA.
 Toronto FC II had played in the division 2 USL Championship until 2018 and in the division 3 USL League One from 2019 to 2021.

+In March 2023, League1 Alberta was founded by the Alberta Soccer Association.
+With only five teams in the men's and women's division (one short of the requirement for sanctioning), the league played an exhibition series in 2023.
+By December 2023, league membership had grown to seven teams and so the league joined League1 Canada and received full sanctioning ahead of the 2024 season.